8 a.m. Vendors must have arrived in Warren preparing for set-up. Night before set-up is fine.

-8 am Mad Bus begins running from Lincoln Peak (Sugarbush) and Yestermorrow School (Route 100 north of Warren) until 4 p.m.
-Pick up after the parade is at covered bridge/Route 100.
+8 a.m.
+Mad Bus begins running from Lincoln Peak (Sugarbush) and Yestermorrow School (Route 100 north of Warren) until 4:15 p.m.
+Pick up after the parade is at Covered Bridge Road and Route 100.

-8:30 am Main Street Warren closed to vehicular traffic at north Main Street entrance to the intersection of South Main Street and Covered Bridge Road, intersection of Brook Road and School Road to Main Street and the intersection of Fuller Hill and Main Street.
-Only emergency and pre-authorized traffic will be permitted.
+8:30 a.m.
+Main Street Warrenclosed to vehicular traffic at north entrance or Main Street, intersection of Main Street and Covered Bridge Road, intersection of Brook Road and School Road, intersection Fuller Hill Road and Main Street.
+Only emergency and pre-authorized traffic will be allowed through.

-8:30 am Buddy Badges go on sale for a minimal entry fee donation at each gate into town – a chance to win a prize by spotting the person with a matching number.
-All proceeds collected go to support the event, so donations are welcome.
+8:30 a.m.
+Buddy Badges go on sale for $1 entry fee donation at each gate into town for chance to win a prize if you spot your matching number.
+All proceeds collected go to support the event, sodonations over $1 are welcome!
+Be generous!

-10 am Everyone listens for Clive's cannon and the signal to start the parade from the south end of Main Street by covered bridge moving north on Main Street, turning right on Brook Road toward Warren School.
-Floats may park at the town garage on School Road.
+10 a.m.
+We await Clive’s Cannon and the signal to start the parade from the south end of Main Street by covered bridge moving north on Main Street, turning right on Brook Road toward Warren School.
+Floats may park at town garage on School Road.
 Cars may not park there.

-11:15 am Parade winds down, Dave Grippo Funk Band (sponsored by Sugarbush, Mad River Glen and Waitsfield Champlain Valley Telecom) warm up on the porch of The Warren Store and the street dance begins.
+11:15 a.m.
+Parade winds down, Jimmy Yozell & Friends (sponsored by Sugarbush, Mad River Glen and Waitsfield Champlain Valley Telecom) warm up on the porch of The Warren Store and the street dance begins.

-Noon-ish: Take the Warren Village path from Brook Road to the elementary school for kids' activities at the school (Brooks Field) led by Melody Showacre and KidVentures.
-Mad Mountain Scramblers (sponsored by Jamieson Insurance and Building Performance Services) crank up the tunes and Cornerstone Pub sells beer in the designated beer garden.
+Noon-ish Kids’ activities begin at elementary school (Brooks Field) led by Melody Showacre and KidVentures.
+Mad Mountain Scramblers (sponsored by Jamieson Insurance) and Aurora Nealand and the Royal Roses (New Orleans Jazz) crank up the tunes and Purple Moon Pub sells beer in the designated beer garden.
 Food vendors begin serving food.

 Limited street opening as crowds disburse.
 Warren Village Main Street from intersection of Brook Road south to Flat Iron Road will remain closed until band is done and street is swept.

-6 pm The Detonators appear at Sugarbush Lincoln Peak for the evening.
+6 pm Jimmy Yozell & Friends make an encore appearance at Sugarbush Lincoln Peak for the evening.
+Keep dancing!

 9:15 +/- Fireworks at Sugarbush Lincoln Peak.
 Arrive early.